castep-docs/castep-docs/docs/documentation/Input_Files/cell_file.md

-Alternatively, the k-point set for performing a band structure calculation can be specified in the same manner as the main k-point set, using version of the keywords above with BS_ prepended.
+Alternatively, the k-point set for performing a band structure calculation can be specified in the same manner as the main k-point set, using version of the keywords above with `SPECTRAL_` prepended.
 The same restrictions regarding mutually exclusive keywords apply.
 In this case, the k-point weight in `SPECTRAL_KPOINT_LIST` is optional.
 If omitted, the weights for each k-point are assumed to be equal.